ericwallen/firebase-camp/README.md

 ```

 ### Step 4.
 Use FirebaseConnection inside useEffect
-Pass your firebase details to FirebaseConnection() as an object inside the useEffect() React hoo.
+Pass your firebase details to FirebaseConnection() as an object inside the useEffect() React hook.
 The object below is for example purposes only and will not work.
 ```
   useEffect(() => {
     FirebaseConnection({